deepfence/PacketStreamer/README.md

 <p align="center"><img src="/images/readme/packetstreamer.png" width="66%"/><p>

+PacketStreamer sensors collect raw network packets on remote hosts using libpcap or af_packet.
+It selects packets to capture using a BPF filter, and forwards them to a central reciever process where they are written as raw pcap data.
+Sensors are very lightweight and impose little performance impact on the remote hosts.
+PacketStreamer sensors can be run on bare-metal servers, on Docker hosts, and on Kubernetes nodes.

-PacketStreamer can be used to collect network traffic from multiple different remote workloads, collecting it into a single, central pcap file.
-You can then process the log file using the packet analysis tooling of your choice, such as `Wireshark`, `Zeek`, `Suricata` or running Machine Learning models.
+The PacketStreamer receiver accepts network traffic from multiple sensors, collecting it into a single, central `pcap` file.
+You can then process the pcap file using the packet analysis tooling of your choice, such as `Wireshark`, `Zeek`, `Suricata`, or as a source for Machine Learning models.

+### When to use PacketStreamer

+PacketStreamer meets more general use cases than existing alternatives.
+For example, [PacketBeat](https://github.com/elastic/beats/tree/master/packetbeat) captures and parses the packets on multiple remote hosts, assembles transactions, and ships the processed data to a central ElasticSearch collector. [ksniff](https://github.com/eldadru/ksniff) captures raw packet data from a single Kubernetes pod.

+Use PacketStreamer if you need a lightweight, efficient method to collect raw network data from multiple machines for central logging and analysis.

+### Who uses PacketStreamer?

+ * Deepfence [ThreatStryker](https://deepfence.io/threatstryker/) uses PacketStreamer to capture network indicators-of-attack from production platforms

 # Quickstart: Build and Run PacketStreamer